M&T Bank Co. (NYSE:MTB) Holdings Lowered by First Command Bank

 First Command Bank trimmed its stake in shares of M&T Bank Co.
 (NYSE:MTB – Free Report) by 48.6% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 345 shares of the financial services provider’s stock after selling 326 shares during the period.
 First Command Bank’s holdings in M&T Bank were worth $43,000 as of its most recent SEC filing.

 Other hedge funds have also modified their holdings of the company.
 Clear Street Markets LLC purchased a new stake in shares of M&T Bank during the fourth quarter valued at $25,000.
 Quarry LP purchased a new stake in shares of M&T Bank during the first quarter valued at $27,000.
-Sunbelt Securities Inc. purchased a new stake in shares of M&T Bank during the first quarter valued at $27,000.
+Sunbelt Securities Inc. purchased a new stake in M&T Bank in the 1st quarter worth about $27,000.
 Janiczek Wealth Management LLC lifted its stake in M&T Bank by 358.2% in the 1st quarter.
 Janiczek Wealth Management LLC now owns 252 shares of the financial services provider’s stock worth $29,000 after acquiring an additional 197 shares in the last quarter.
 Finally, Annapolis Financial Services LLC lifted its stake in M&T Bank by 42.7% in the 1st quarter.
 Annapolis Financial Services LLC now owns 311 shares of the financial services provider’s stock worth $37,000 after acquiring an additional 93 shares in the last quarter.
 82.86% of the stock is owned by hedge funds and other institutional investors.

+In other M&T Bank news, EVP Doris P. Meister sold 1,000 shares of the firm’s stock in a transaction that occurred on Friday, August 11th.
+The stock was sold at an average price of $136.02, for a total value of $136,020.00.
+Following the completion of the sale, the executive vice president now owns 7,055 shares in the company, valued at approximately $959,621.10.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In related news, EVP Doris P. Meister sold 1,000 shares of the firm’s stock in a transaction that occurred on Friday, August 11th.
+The stock was sold at an average price of $136.02, for a total transaction of $136,020.00.
+Following the completion of the transaction, the executive vice president now owns 7,055 shares in the company, valued at approximately $959,621.10.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, EVP Doris P. Meister sold 1,334 shares of the firm’s stock in a transaction that occurred on Thursday, July 27th.
+The stock was sold at an average price of $140.43, for a total value of $187,333.62.
+Following the transaction, the executive vice president now owns 8,055 shares of the company’s stock, valued at approximately $1,131,163.65.
+The disclosure for this sale can be found here.
+In the last quarter, insiders sold 55,876 shares of company stock worth $7,819,234.
+0.97% of the stock is currently owned by company insiders.

 M&T Bank Stock Performance